datacamp/RDocumentation/README.md

 install.packages("RDocumentation")
 ```

-You can also install the latest development version with `devtools`:
+You can also use `devtools` to install the latest development version:

 ```R
 devtools::install_github("datacamp/RDocumentation")